 For online courses, your username and password should be emailed to you automatically; please check spam filters if you do not see an email within an hour, and contact us if nothing has arrived overnight.

 There is no compulsory course work, but you will be given the opportunity to try practice examination questions to prepare yourself for the examinations.

 Our candidates enjoy a high level of success in RHS examinations, with over 90% passing on the first attempt and approximately half of those, passing with commendation (that means they achieve 70% or more in the exam).

 Your enrolment gives you online access and tutor support for two years, or until the final examinations which the RHS hold for this form of the Certificate.

 What can I do after completing this course?

-You can go on to study the second theory Certificate, The RHS Level 2 Certificate in Plant Growth, Propagation and Development.
-Alternatively, you could undertake the RHS Level 2 Practical Certificate in Horticulture, which is assessed rather than examination- based qualification.
+You can go on to study the new Level 2 theory Certificate; alternatively, you could undertake the RHS Level 2 Practical Certificate in Horticulture.

 An RHS Level 2 qualification is well respected in the horticultural industry and can be the first step in changing to a career in horticulture.
 It is an accepted route into the horticultural profession for National Trust and many other employers.